 of the term.
 The Vice President-- shall oversee the on-ice activities of the team representative/managers.
 Will fulfill all duties as outlined in the PRIHA Policy Manual.

-Ways & Means
+Ways & Means I

-Ways and Means will be in charge of ordering uniforms and apparel, both required and optional.
+Ways and Means I will be in charge of ordering uniforms and apparel, both required and optional.
 This includes updating the website store with selections and logos.
 Ways and Means will also be responsible for maintaining current player lists with jersey numbers.
-Ways and Means will also be the chairperson for Senior Night and the annual Banquet.
+Ways and Means will also be the chairperson for Senior Night, the Senior Banquet, and the annual Banquet.
 Will fulfill all duties as outlined in the PRIHA Policy Manual.

-School Liaison
+Ways and Means II

-Shall act as liaison to Pine-Richland School District, Athletic Director and Guidance Department as required throughout the season; including bus transportation, academic achievement awards, scholarship application information and yearbook pictures.
+Because of the time commitment necessary for Ways and Means I, Ways and Means II will assist in the completion of the Ways and Means activities in coordination with Ways and Means I, other Board members, and other volunteers.
+This may include ordering uniforms and apparel, updating the website store with selections and logos, maintaining current player lists with jersey numbers, and organizing off ice events such as Senior Night, the Senior Banquet, and the annual Banquet.
 Will fulfill all duties as outlined in the PRIHA Policy Manual.
-Information regarding academic eligibility and school related discipline is communicated by the school district directly to the Coaching Director.

 Registrar

 Coordinates all registration materials of players for the association.
 Shall prepare and distribute lists of all teams, players, and parents.
 Shall act as liaison with league PIHL registrar.
 The Registrar is responsible for handling all activities related to creation of USA Hockey, Mid-Am, and PIHL rosters.
 Shall coordinate and execute all book checks in conjunction with each Team Manager as required.
 Shall take on all activities related to being Lead Team Manager.
 Will fulfill all duties as outlined in the PRIHA Policy Manual.